CMA-ES/c-cmaes/README.md

-Questions? [go here](https://github.com/cma-es/c-cma-es/issues/new) or send and email to hansen at lri dot fr.
+Questions? [go here](https://github.com/cma-es/c-cma-es/issues/new) or send an email to hansen at lri dot fr.

 See also:
 - [Practical hints](https://www.lri.fr/~hansen/cmaes_inmatlab.html#practical)